 - Garland from Final Fantasy I calls out the Light Warriors as impertinet fools right before the knockdown.

 LIGHT WARRIORS??
 You impertinent fools.
 I, Garland, will knock you all down!

-Red vs. Blue: O'Malley, in his quest to over-do every single supervillain trait he could, delivered this line:
+- Red vs. Blue: This is practically O'Malley's Catch Phrase.
+In his quest to over-do every single supervillain trait he could, he delivered this line:

 O'Malley: "You foolish fools will never defeat me!
 You are far too busy being foolish!"